What is a phishing email? How to spot and prevent one in 2026

 First, don’t interact with the message at all.
 Don’t click links, download attachments, or reply.
 If you’ve already clicked something, disconnect from the network immediately and contact your IT security team.

 Report the phishing attempt through proper channels.
 Most email clients now have a “Report Phishing” button, and your organization likely has a specific reporting process.
-This helps protect others and improves detection systems.
+This helps protect others and improve detection systems.

 For business-critical phishing (like CEO impersonation or vendor fraud), alert your security team immediately.
 Seriously, minutes can make the difference in preventing financial damage.